 6. Detailed reports

-Endpoint Protector’s Device Control module not only monitors the use of devices across the company network, but also generates reports on it.
+Endpoint Protector’s USB Device Control module not only monitors the use of devices across the company network but also generates reports on it.
 In this way, organizations can know exactly what files were transferred onto what device, what attempts were made to copy sensitive data onto unauthorized devices, by whom and when they were blocked.

 These reports can be useful not only to identify weak links in a company’s security, but also for auditing purposes and as proof of compliance with data protection regulations.